 The significance of planograms services is the ability to visually plan assortment layouts, assist in the inclusion of new products and justify the space allocation thereof.

 Why is it important for retail pharmacies to tap into the advantages of planogram services?
 How will the use of planogram services assist in delivering the perfect shopping experience?
 That’s what we’ll explain in this article.

 About the contributors

-Suné Nel joined DotActiv in 2019 as a space planner.
-She currently works as a category planner on the Dis-Chem account, also under Isabel Wessels.
-She has a BConsumer Science in Clothing Retail Management from the University of Pretoria.
+Suné Oosthuizen joined DotActiv in late 2019 as a space planner.
+She currently works as a category planner on the Dis-Chem account in Johannesburg.
+She has a Bachelor of Consumer Science (Honours) in Clothing Retail Management from the University of Pretoria.

 Planogram services can provide a simplified shopping experience

 With an ever-increasing busy lifestyle, customers opt for convenience.
 Creating a shopping experience filled with ease and simplicity, will not only retain the customer but will encourage them to spend more time in-store for purchases.

 Planogram services offer a planning opportunity on a microspace level.
 Each product is defined by means of a hierarchy.
 This allows products to be classified and merchandised in the most appropriate department, category, sub-category and segment.
 By classifying and defining the hierarchy in a logical manner, the application thereof in the planogramming process will allow customers to be able to locate products in-store by themselves.